htthuyen/senior_design/README.md

 ### Np selection page: The NP selection page is for donors/companies.
 It includes a list of their grants and its applicants.
 When clicking on an applicant, they can view their application and decided to "accept" or "reject" their application.
 ### Public Donation History : This page provides a donation history for other users to be able to look at.
 It contains less information, allowing other users to see what kind of activity and interests the user has through their history.
 For donors/companies, it shows the donations they made, while non-profits, it shows the donations they have received.
 ### Search: The search page allows all users to search through, view, and subscribe to any company, donor, and non profit profiles.
-### Signup: The sign-up page is used to create an account which includes authentication.
+### Signup: The sign-up page is used to create an account which includes authentication using our third party authentication system: Firebase Authentication.
 ### Subscription: The Subscription page displays the profiles that the user liked for quick access.
 ### Welcome page: Our site's welcome page that provides easy button navigations to our Contact Us, Our Featured Non Profits, and Apply Now pages.